 What Is a Specimen of Use?

-If you choose to file your application electronically through the USPTO's Trademark Electronic Application System (TEAS), you will need to attach an image of your specimen of use in .jpg format.
+If you choose to file your application electronically through the USPTO's Trademark Electronic Application System (TEAS), you will need to attach an image of your specimen of use.
 The image you attach should include as much of the advertisement or label as possible so that you can show the context in which the mark is being used.
-If, on the other hand, you file a paper application, the specimen of use should be flat and must be a maximum size of 8 ½ by 11 inches.
-If, however, you have a sound mark, you may submit an audiotape, compact disc, or videotape as the specimen of use.

-If you have questions about a specimen of use, or more general questions about trademarks and filing for federal trademark registration, you may want to contact an experienced trademarks attorney in your area.
+If you have questions about an acceptable specimen of use or more general questions about trademarks and filing for federal trademark registration, you should contact an experienced trademark attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help